-Family & Children’s Agency works to improve the lives of Norwalk youth by increasing their ability to be productive, independent young adults.
 The ASPIRE after-school program, located in Norwalk's old Benjamin Franklin School building, works with local middle and high school youth to motivate and educate students through academic engagement, parent education and social and business exposure.
 It is a multi-faceted, longitudinal program that promotes academic success and positive youth development.
-The program is in partnership with Norwalk Community College and located on their campus.
+The program is in partnership with Norwalk Community College and is located on their campus.

 The Summer Enrichment component provides structured, goal-directed programming that reduces summer learning loss.
 Youth involved in the program meet four days per week for six weeks throughout the summer on the Norwalk Community College campus.
 The program offers cross-curriculum, theme-based learning that includes academics, cultural immersion, recreation and social, and emotional skill building.